The importance of the role of advocacy for the arts, issues of censorship, public funding, arts education, and artists' advocacy through the arts.

 Textbooks and Materials

-Please contact the CSU Bookstore for textbook information.
+Please contact the CSU Bookstore for course material information.